Fast matrix-free methods for model-based personalized synthetic MR imaging: Discussion

 \section{Discussion}

 We have provided a computationally practical but theoretically sound implementation of model-based synthetic MR imaging that can enable its use patient-specific settings.
 Our approach penalizes the Rice-distribution based loglikelihood through a transformed GMRF~\citep{maitraandriddles10} with parameters estimated via a matrix-free AECM scheme, that unlike OSL-EM, is guaranteed to solve~\eqref{eq:penalizedproblem} locally.
-Experimental evaluations show it to have better overall performance over even DL-based synthetic MR, at substantial lower cost.
+Over different simulations, the block-descent-optimization-based PLS gives comparable results, but is edged out by AECM.
+Further, while PLS estimates are obtained at about half the time as AECM estimates, the latter itself takes less than a couple of minutes, even on a large image volume, and is practical to apply in a clinical setting, and can be obtained and interpreted during a patient visit.
+With the same resources, the DL-based method took about a day.
+Experimental evaluations also show AECM to have better overall performance over even DL-based synthetic MR, at substantial lower cost.
 An added benefit of our model-based approach is the ready availability of SE estimates, for which we also provide practical matrix-free computations.
-Our experiments show that our estimates are nonsignificantly distinct from those obtained using boostrap procedures.
-Importantly, our entire parameter estimation and image synthesization procedure take a few minutes to obtain, which means that they can be obtained and interpreted during a patient visit.
-With the same resources, the DL-based method took about a day.
-It is for this reason that parametric bootstrap-estimated SEs are impractical to implement for the DL-based method where (approximate) analytical expressions for the regional contrast SEs are also not readily obtained.
+Our experiments show our estimates to be nonsignificantly distinct from those bootstrap-obtained values.
+Compute costs make parametric bootstrap-estimated SEs impractical to implement for the DL-based method where (approximate) analytical expressions for the regional contrast SEs are also not readily obtained.